hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 - [http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html)
 - man bash
 - Google - if you don't know how to do something, try Googling it.
 Other people have probably had the same question.
 - Learn by doing.
 There's no real other way to learn this than by trying it out.
+- AI tools are great for debugging issues and code

 ***